sthenic/lins/doc/web/_source/installation.rst

 Installation
 ************

-Depending on your operating system you have different installation options open to you.
+Depending on your operating system you have different installation methods open to you.
 Please refer to the relevant section below for further instructions.

 .. important::

-    This tool only supports 64-bit x86 operating systems.
+    This tool only supports 64-bit operating systems running on x86 platforms.

 .. _`install_linux`: